influxdata/flux/stdlib/contrib/bonitoo-io/hex/README.md

 ## hex.uint

 The `hex.uint()` function converts a hexadecimal string representation of a number to an unsigned integer.
-A string argument can be optionally prefixed by `0x`.
+An input value can be optionally prefixed by `0x`.

 Example: